 PRTG includes a wide range of predefined sensors for monitoring the most popular storage systems – and their performance - such as Dell EMC, NetApp, HP, Lenovo, Synology, QNAP or even a Buffalo TeraStation™.
 This also includes sensors for monitoring physical and logical disks for these systems.
-Regarding cloud storage, PRTG has ready-to-use sensors for services like Google Drive, Amazon CloudWatch, Microsoft OneDrive or Dropbox.
+Regarding cloud storage, PRTG has ready-to-use sensors for services like Google Drive, Amazon Web Services, Microsoft OneDrive or Dropbox.

 Hardware and software performance

 PRTG contains native sensors for almost every hardware and software component in classic IT environments and for monitoring their performance.
 From switches, CPUs and fans, servers to databases, backup tools and virtual hosts.
 PRTG not only monitors the availability of these components.
 Performance is at the top of the list of relevant objectives as well as the monitoring of data traffic and its gradual development.

 An alarm system you can trust